chrisammon3000/humsim/docs/03-implementation-plan.md

-# Hummingbird Browser App - Implementation Plan
+# HumSim - Implementation Plan

 ## Overview
-This document provides a detailed step-by-step implementation plan for the Hummingbird Browser App, based on the PRD, Technical Architecture, and Implementation Specification documents.
+This document provides a detailed step-by-step implementation plan for the HumSim, based on the PRD, Technical Architecture, and Implementation Specification documents.

 ## Implementation Phases